The main mechanism of Cell capacity fade is the growth of SEI layer on anode. The intercalated in the negative electrode lithium moves into the SEI.

 Cell capacity fade accelerates when Lithium deposition becomes irreversible.

-Another mechanism of cell capacity fade is side reactions during charging: Lithium goes into permanent compounds instead of intercalating into the cathode.
+Another mechanism of cell capacity fade is side reactions during discharging: Lithium goes into permanent compounds instead of intercalating into the cathode.

 Capacity fade is one of the outcomes of Cell degradation.